sadnessOjisan/ts-cbor/README.md

 a modern typed-cbor.

-Just for may RFC Reading training, dont use it in your production.
+Just for may training of RFC Reading, dont use it in your production.

 - https://tools.ietf.org/html/rfc7049
 - https://en.wikipedia.org/wiki/CBOR